 Surrender can either be conditional or unconditional.
 Capitulating to God means the latter, unequivocally.
-Normally a belligerent will agree to yield completely only if utterly incapable of continuing, though knowledge of the other combatants and analysis of expected treatment of prisoners may come into play.
+Normally a belligerent will agree to yield completely only if utterly incapable of continuing.
 A white flag or raising empty and open hands above the head triggers set procedures of acceptance under United States Army policy.

-- Silence (they cannot plan an escape)
+- ➢ Silence (they cannot plan an escape)

-- Search (for weapons, maps, orders, etc.)
+- ➢ Search (for weapons, maps, orders, etc.)

-- ☼ Secure (tie up or guard)
+- B Secure (tie up or guard)

-- Safeguard (from dangers)
+- ▷ Safeguard (from dangers)

-- Separate (to facilitate control)
+- ➢ Separate (to facilitate control)

-To surrender in most situations is to open yourself to humiliation, no longer having a voice in decisions about your life.
+To surrender is to open yourself to humiliation, no longer having a voice in decisions about your life.
 It means we're no longer in charge.

 Would you surrender to God?
 I thought I did when I was twelve and joined the church.
 When I was nine I decided to be a missionary, proclaiming that intention into the next decade.
 I got an advanced degree in Christian education, worked as church staff in three places, wrote United Methodist and Baptist curriculum materials.
 I thought I'd surrendered to God.
 But that was the media God, the one I got third hand.
 Only when I really knew him could I reach the point of actually yielding control to him, and that gladly.

-The Big Book, Alcoholics Anonymous, describes this as a dilemma faced by addicts, whether dealing with alcohol, food, or other behavior:
+The Big Book, Alcoholics Anonymous, describes this as a dilemma faced by addicts, whether to alcohol, food, or other behavior: